Ontario Highway 407: Tolls

-Unlike most other toll highways, Highway 407 features no toll booths.
+Similar to most other toll highways, Highway 407 features no toll booths.
 Rather, a system of cameras and transponders allows for automatic toll collection.
-It is one of the earliest examples of a highway to exclusively use open road tolling.
+It was one of the first highways to exclusively use open road tolling.
 Highway 407 is otherwise designed as a normal freeway; interchanges connect directly to crossroads.
-A radio antenna detects when a vehicle with a transponder has entered and exited the highway, calculating the toll rate.
+A radio antenna detects when a vehicle with a transponder enters and exits the highway, calculating the toll rate.
 For vehicles without a transponder, an automatic license plate recognition system is used.
 In both cases, monthly statements are mailed to users.
 The automatic plate recognition system is linked to several provincial and U.S. state motor vehicle registries.

-Toll rates are set by both the 407 ETR and the Province of Ontario for each of the respective sections they own.
+Toll rates are set by the 407 ETR and the Province of Ontario for their respectively owned sections.
 However, the province set out limitations in the 407 ETR lease contract for maintaining traffic volumes to justify toll rates.
 Despite this, rates have increased annually against the requests of the provincial government, resulting in several court battles and the general public regarding the route as a luxury.

 Plate denial

 As part of the contractual agreement with the government, the MTO is required to deny licence plate validation stickers to drivers who have an outstanding 407 ETR bill over 125 days past due.
 This process was temporarily halted in February 2000 due to numerous false billing claims.
-Following a judicial decision by the Ontario Divisional Court on November 7, 2005, the Ontario Registrar of Motor Vehicles was ordered to begin denying the validation or issue of Ontario licence plates and vehicle permits for 407 ETR users who have failed to pay owed fees.
+Following a decision by the Ontario Divisional Court on November 7, 2005, the Ontario Registrar of Motor Vehicles was ordered to begin denying the validation or issue of Ontario licence plates and vehicle permits for 407 ETR users who have failed to pay owed fees.
 On November 22, 2005, the MTO announced that it would appeal the decision but would begin to deny plates until the appeal was decided.
 On February 24, 2006, the Ontario Court of Appeals denied the government leave to appeal the 2005 decision.
 As a result, plate denial remains in place.